Princess Charlotte (1813 Sunderland ship)

-Princess Charlotte was a ship launched in Sunderland in 1813.
+Princess Charlotte was a ship launched in Sunderland, England, in 1813.
 She immediately started trading with the Indian Ocean and India under a license from the British East India Company (EIC).
 She made one voyage for the EIC, and she made two voyages transporting convicts to Australia, one to Hobart Town, Van Diemen's Land, and one to Port Jackson, New South Wales.
 She foundered in 1828 in the Bay of Bengal.

 Career

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.